 The conscious mind represents about 10% of the total activity of your mind, and very much like the tip of the iceberg (above right), it is that small portion above the surface that is easier to see and comprehend.
-Deeper, more vast and representing 90% of your minds activity is the subconscious mind.
+Deeper, more vast and representing 90% of your mind's activity is the subconscious mind.
 It is the subconscious mind that is the target of advertisers and other programmers!
-This is because this portion of your mind is really controlling most of our actions and is willing to believe anything you allow it to believe.
+This is because this portion of your mind is really controlling most of our actions and is very open to persuasion, that is, the subconscious mind is willing to believe anything you allow it to believe.
 Examine the comparison of the conscious and subconscious minds in Table 9.1 below.